isleep2late/PureHackmonsNoNerfs/README.md

 ### Future Possibilities

 **EXPERIMENTAL**: Shadow Lugia/Shadow moves, "busted" moves from Pokémon Masters (Feel Our Feelings!, Lunar Moongeist Beam, Dawn Lunar Eclipse Moongeist Beam, etc.) might be fun ideas; however, they may be impractical and are also NOT implemented in Pokémon Showdown yet.
 Additionally, there is a Save Editing-related Pure Hackmons mechanic in Gen 1 that is NOT implemented on Showdown where a Pokemon's sprite and typing can be modified (see https://www.smogon.com/forums/threads/old-gen-hackmons-megathread.3649618/post-10398287 as well as https://projectpokemon.org/home/forums/topic/67301-i-think-i-ran-into-new-color-palettes-shiny-sprites-in-pokemon-yellow-using-save-editing/ ... this is all possible using Pikasav which can be found here: https://projectpokemon.org/home/files/file/1598-pikasav/).
 While this would be really cool and would apply to all Gen 1 Pokemon, it is currently impossible to code and would not be feasible on Showdown, but could be a good theoretical framework for the future).

+### Final Comments About Design Philosophy (and the decision to remove Stat Overflow Glitch)

+The decision to remove Stat Overflow was not an easy one, but is something worth bringing up.
+The reason behind banning this particular mechanic is two-fold, and will serve as the basis for future decisions:

+1) Balance: PHNN by virtue of what it is, is by definition not a very balanced format.
+That said, there are only a handful of things that make it so, and Emax's overflow glitch is one of them.
+We must therefore distinguish PHNN on several levels:

+- "Theorymon" No Nerfs: This could be anything from allowing Shadow Moves to straight up removing "Cleric" Clause (this is a thing in RBY where Pokemon can enter battle pre-statused for Spore immunity).
+These are things that, on paper, can conceivably exist, but in practicality, would be very difficult, almost impossible to implement, both from a programming aspect with respect to Showdown as well as from a logistical standpoint..

+- "Tournament-Ready" No Nerfs: This is the direction I think this should go, because a format is ultimately as popular as its playerbase, and players aren't going to exist if they don't enjoy the format they are interacting with.

+- "Casual" No Nerfs: This is a third level people don't really talk about, but is basically the reason I have leftovers-again implemented on my server.
+This is where you play Battle Tower in a console game and you just face NPC's and have fun at your own personal level.
+You probably play Double-Iron Bash more often than you play Sunsteel Strike here (or Astral Barrage > Moongeist Beam) because you're more interested in hitting hard rather than metagaming Wonder Guard.

+At the Tournament-Ready level, we ought to respect balance.
+But does that really go against the spirit of the format?
+Ultimately, I would argue no, and the reason is because of what I like to refer to as the "No Nerfs Paradox" which states: 'When something becomes abusable, it acts like a nerf to everything else.'
+We can reasonably remove or change things around the way we want because, ultimately, one could argue that removing Stat Overflow removes the "nerf" on all Huge Power / Pure Power pokemon.
+With that said, there is the second reason which we've touched on already...

+2) Community Feedback / Interest: PHNN is largely community-driven, and if a group of people collectively want something that is in the best interest of the community, it would make sense to simply go with the flow.

+As an example, this is also the reason why, at this moment, we are allowing Will-O-Wisp to stay at 100% accuracy.
+It is a feature in Legends Z-A that most if not all moves are 100% accurate.
+The argument against allowing all ZA moves to be 100% accurate is that it is for a completely non-turn based system.

+So why Will-O-Wisp, and why now?
+We actually put this to a vote, and while we will continue to vote on things in our Discord, the idea was that there's a 100% accurate status move for paralysis, sleep, and poison, so why isn't there one for burn?

+It might be inconsistent or arbitrary for us to only serve Will-O-Wisp, but ultimately this was interesting enough of an idea for the community that we're trying it out.
+It's the same notion for Overflow.
+We put Emax to a vote, and most everyone unanimously wanted Overflow banned but it was OK to keep Emax, even though Dynamaxed Pokemon is not something that is easy to implement in Gen 9.

+Other things we are exploring are the G-max moves in Gen 8.
+The only reason these have not been implemented yet is because, quite frankly it would be a lot to really think about, they are very powerful moves, and we are still experimenting with what works and what doesn't work.
+For simplicity's sake, we have not set parameters on G-moves to 160 BP, but that is certainly something that is open for discussion in future updates.

+Another comment about design philosophy: We are not against the idea of implementing Glitches.
+There are several Glitchmons such as MissingNo. or glitch moves or items that we could definitely consider.
+Stat Overflow is an unintended glitch that was never meant to happen, but glitches are fair game, though they are still relegated to Theorymon-level PHNN due to practicality.

 ---